-The four Rotary coring rigs are track mounted and can traverse most terrain, access soft ground sites and into awkward locations.
-Some have rubber tracks allowing for travel on paving without unnecessary damage.
+The four Rotary coring rigs are track mounted and can traverse most terrain, access soft ground sites and get into awkward locations.
+Several are mounted on rubber tracks allowing them to travel on paving without causing unnecessary damage.

-Our rotary drillings are also suitable for mounting on floating plant and jack-up barges for over-water and marine drilling.
+Our rotary drill rigs are also suitable for mounting on floating plant and jack-up barges for over-water and marine drilling.

-The open hole drilling method is usually with compressed air flush and is only suitable for rapid drilling to enable core recovery at a greater depth or for the installation of monitoring wells.
+The open hole drilling method is usually completed with compressed air flush and is only suitable for rapid drilling to enable rock core recovery at greater depth through rotary coring techniques.

 Rotary boring is used for obtaining core samples of rock.
 The drilling method involves a powered rotary cutting head on the end of a shaft, driven into the ground as it rotates.
 The system requires lubrication (air-mist, water or polymer) to keep the cutting head cool.
 Wire-line core barrels are rotated from the surface by rods normally of the same diameter as the outer core barrel.
 The core is brought to the surface within the inner barrel using a wire rope or attached line to a recovery tool.
 This system is particularly suitable for superficial or weak deposits, as any vibration from the drilling action is minimised due to close-fitting rods used within the hole.

-Standard Penetration Test, N values may be undertaken with all methods giving a strength profile to the overlying soils.
+Standard Penetration Tests giving N values may be undertaken within the rotary boreholes using all of the above methods giving a strength profile to the overlying soils.

-Where required, such as on contaminated sites and restrictive urban settings, drilling flush may be recycled to avoid discharge to ground level, thus ensuring minimal disturbance and reducing the risk of cross-contamination.
+Where required, such as on contaminated sites and restrictive urban settings, drilling flush may be recycled to avoid discharge to ground level or paved areas, thus ensuring minimal disturbance and reducing the risk of cross-contamination.

 These parameters along with the rock type enable the engineering characteristics of the rock to be determined for design purposes.

-Ground Investigations Ireland Ltd can specify rock testing, Point Load Index and Unconfined Compressive Strength Test, to determine the rock strength further assessing the rock mass.
+Ground Investigations Ireland Ltd. can specify rock testing, including Point Load Index and Unconfined Compressive Strength Test, to determine the rock strength further assessing the rock mass.
 Detailed geotechnical logs are prepared using AGS compatible software.